Net migration hit record level of 745,000 in 2022, revised estimate shows

 The previous estimate for the year to December 2022 had been 606,000, but the ONS has since revised this upwards in light of “unexpected patterns” in the behaviour of migrants.

-Maggie Morgan from the ONS said: “Our most recent migration statistics are always provisional and supported by assumptions around whether we think people will stay 12 months or more.
+Emma Rourke, ONS deputy national statistician, said: “Our most recent migration statistics are always provisional and supported by assumptions around whether we think people will stay 12 months or more.

 “We are responding to changes in a highly volatile world and our revisions reflect the unexpected patterns arising from that unpredictability.
 This will continue to influence our measures of uncertainty.”